seananderson/metafolio/inst/ms/ms.md

 ## Declining habitat availability

-Given \R{B2:2}a reduction in stream flow over time along with climate change and climate variability, a manager encounters a risk-return trade-off when deciding how many populations to distribute conservation efforts across (Fig. \ref{f:squeeze}).
-Conserving more populations buffers portfolio risk, but (Fig. \ref{f:squeeze}; \somts\ Figs. \ref{f:eg-n-squeeze-two}, \ref{f:eg-n-squeeze-twelve}).
+Given a reduction in stream flow over time along with climate change and climate variability, a manager encounters a risk-return trade-off when deciding how many populations to distribute conservation efforts across (Fig. \ref{f:squeeze}; \somts\ Figs. \ref{f:eg-n-squeeze-two}, \ref{f:eg-n-squeeze-twelve}).
 Conserving more populations buffers portfolio risk, but at the expense of expected metapopulation growth rate.
 For example, the mean metapopulation variance was 2.7 times lower when 12 populations were conserved